Strongly universal string hashing is fast: Experiments

 Crosby and Wallach~\cite{Crosby:2003:DSV:1251353.1251356} showed that almost universal hashing could be as fast as common deterministic hash functions.
 One of their most competitive almost universal schemes is due to Black et al.~\cite{703969}.
 Their fast family of hash functions is called NH:

 NH is almost universal over fixed-length strings, or over variable-length strings that do not end with the zero character; we can apply it to strings having odd length by appending a character with value zero.
-It fails to be uniform: the value is zero whenever either $m_{1}+ s_{1} \mod {2^{L/2}}$ or $m_{2}+ s_{2} \mod {2^{L/2}}$ is zero, which occurs with probability $\frac{2^{L/2+1}-1}{2^{L}}>\frac{1}{2^{L}}$ over all possible values of $m_1,m_2$.
+It fails to be uniform: the value is zero whenever either $m_{1}+ s_{1} \mod {2^{L/2}}$ is zero or $m_{2}+ s_{2} \mod {2^{L/2}}$ is zero, which occurs with probability $\frac{2^{L/2+1}-1}{2^{L}}>\frac{1}{2^{L}}$ over all possible values of $m_1,m_2$.
 Moreover, the least significant bits may fail to be almost universal: e.g., for $L=6$, there are 96~pairs of distinct strings colliding with probability~1 over the least two significant bits.
 When processing 32-bit characters, it generates 64-bit hash values with collision probability of $1/2^{32}$.
 Hence, in our tests over 32-bit characters, NH generates 64-bit hash values whereas the Multilinear families generate 32-bit hash values, but both have a collision probability bounded by $1/2^{32}$.
 Thus, while NH saves memory because it uses nearly half the number of random bits compared to our fast Multilinear families, Multilinear families may save memory in a system that stores hash values because their hash values have half the number of bits.
 Table~\ref{table:results3} shows that the 64-bit NH on 64-bit processors runs at about the same speed as the best Multilinear on most processors.
-Only on some Intel Core i7 processors (2600 and 2677M), NH's running time is 60\% of Multilinear when we enable SSE support.
+Only on two Intel Core i7 processors (2600 and 2677M), NH's running time is 60\% of Multilinear's when we enable SSE support.
+On only one AMD processor (AMD~FX8150), NH is 3 times faster.
 In other words, sacrificing theoretical guarantees does not always translate into better speed.